Skip to content

 The below states offer incredibly diverse landscapes to reach a wide range of location-specific needs as well as offer cost effective production incentives.

 California is, simply put, a filmmaker’s dream when it comes to landscape diversity.
 From cityscapes to mountains, desolate deserts to the redwood forests, and beautiful coastal scenery & beaches, California offers more than a wide array of environments to filmmakers.
-California’s film production tax credit program offers a 20%-25% tax credit to qualified productions filming in the state.
+California’s film production tax credit program 4.0 offers a 35%-40% tax credit to qualified productions filming in the state, depending on your project type, plus possible uplifts for VFX spending, out of zone spending and local hire labor costs.

 Colorado’s vibrant and diverse landscapes have made it a prime destination for filmmakers, along with its appealing refundable tax credit.
 Colorado offers productions a 20% base tax credit on eligible costs, with a 2% uplift if production uses local infrastructure, rural or marginalized urban locations.